david3xu/chat-app-education/README.md

 Do you mean use chat_id rather than user_id, but currently I don't have a chat_id, Do i need to create chat_id? @chatHistory.ts @Sidebar.tsx @ChatContext.tsx @ChatArea.tsx @questionAnswering.ts @prompts.ts @route.ts @20240908142726_docs.sql @QuestionAnswering.tsx  if you need chat_id, can you please create a sepate file for the implementation?

+how to add an prompt ask model answer or write email for me. @ChatArea.tsx @ChatContext.tsx @chatHistory.ts @Sidebar.tsx @questionAnswering.ts @prompts.ts @QuestionAnswering.tsx

+implement email field on sidebar @domFields.ts

+# add a customed prompt in the sidebar area
+split sidebar area to two parts, one is for current chat record, another is for custom prompt put custom prompt area at the bottom pass the typed custom prompt to the model prompt when chating
+@actions @app @components @lib

+# add web search engineer for different mode: email, relax,